TrueFiEng/Waffle/docs/source/migration-guides.rst

 - :code:`typechain` - bumped version from ^2.0.0 to ^9.0.0.
 Now every Waffle package uses the same version of the package.
 Also the package was moved to the :code:`peerDependencies` section - you now need to install  :code:`typechain` manually when using Waffle.
 - :code:`ethers` - bumped version from to ^5.5.4.
 Now every Waffle package uses the same version of the package.
 Also the package was moved to the :code:`peerDependencies` section - you now need to install :code:`ethers` manually when using Waffle.
-- :code:`solc` - the package is used by :code:`waffle-compiler` package to provide the default option for compiling Soldity code.
+- :code:`solc` - the package is used by :code:`waffle-compiler` package to provide the default option for compiling Solidity code.
 Was moved to the :code:`peerDependencies` section and has no version restrictions - you now have to install :code:`solc` manually when using Waffle.
 - Deprecated :code:`ganache-core` package has been replaced with :code:`ganache` version ^7.0.3.
 It causes slight differences in the parameters of :code:`MockProvider` from :code:`@ethereum-waffle/provider`.
 Now the :code:`MockProvider` uses :code:`berlin` hardfork by default.

 Changes to :code:`MockProvider` parameters